Beginner’s Guide To Sandhill Cranes In Nebraska (2026)

 I mentioned earlier that Nebraska weather can be fairly unpredictable, but a safe bet is to assume it will be cold and windy.
 Wear warm, seasonally appropriate clothing.
 Hats, gloves, thermal underwear, heavy coats and outerwear and sturdy boots are recommended.

 Some tours will have a few binoculars available to share with others, but if you have your own binoculars, bring them.
+I’m new to birding and use Timorn binoculars, which comes with a photo adaptor so I can take pictures.
+I don’t use the tripod, though.

 If you book any overnight experience, like the overnight photography tour, it’s recommended that you bring two sleeping bags per person, foam or insulated pads, extra clothing, and warm drinks and food.